Moiseicho/CreaturesVsPreachers/README.md

 # CreaturesVsPreachers
 Diploma project.
-A 2D topdown zombie defence game.
+A 2D topdown zombie defense game.

 ## How to run